Project-Deceit/Deceit/README.md

 ## 🚀 Getting Started

 Visit [deceit-ai.vercel.app](https://deceit-ai.vercel.app) to start your journey in the world of AI-powered social deduction gaming.

+You can also access the platform via [deceit.walrus.site](https://deceit.walrus.site) powered by Walrus site-builder.

 ## 🔮 Future Development